bazadactyl/snoop-dogg-number/README.md

 ## Results

+Surprisingly, I was right!
+Snoop Dogg is indeed the most collaborative music artist alive.
+In [this screenshot](collaborator_count.png) you'll see how many collaborators the top artists have.
+Putting aside dead classical composers (Bach, Mozart, and Beethoven) who have a high collaborator count due to orchestras playing their music in recent decades, Snoop is miles ahead of any of his contemporaries with 803 collaborators!
+Behind him in second place is Busta Rhymes with 549 and Lil Wayne with 548.

 After running a layout algorithm on the collaboration graph, followed by a community finding algorithm, I was able to visualize the [community Snoop Dogg belongs to](presentation/communities_yifanhu_6.png).
+Interestingly, Busta and Wayne are in a [different, and larger community](presentation/communities_yifanhu_1.png).

 Check out the [slide deck](presentation/presentation.pdf) I presented to the class.
 You'll see the work I did to analyze the MusicBrainz database and visualize musical communities.